 - Dealing with chronic health issues.

-My junior year of college, I went through a breakup and then immediately entered into a codependent relationship that brought out the worst in me.
-I was depressed, I dropped out of school, I had no direction.
-I was seeing all of my fears become reality.
-I couldn’t find any sort of safety in my head–and then I would get on social media and everything got worse.
-I was seeing what appeared to be happy lives laid before me.
+What appeared to be happy lives were laid before me.
 Smiles.
 Graduations.
 Engagements.
 Success.
-There was one friend in particular that got to me.
-She was a creative person like me.
-She went to a school for design, then got into modeling, traveling the world, while also working on creative projects.
-She was(and still is!) beautiful, accomplished, successful, and seeing this ripped the flesh right off my bones.
+There was one high school classmate on Facebook that really got to me.
+She was a creative person like me and went to a school for design, then got into modeling, traveling the world, while also working on creative projects.
+She was(and still is!) beautiful, accomplished, and successful, and seeing this ripped the flesh right off my bones.
 While she was living a life I dreamed about, I sat in my drab apartment, went to my 9-5 dental lab job, and cried over the fact that I still had back acne and barely made enough money to pay my bills.

 Some people might look at my current presence on social media and feel the same internal agony.
 I get it, and I don’t fault you for that at all.
 Unfollow me.
 Mute me.
 Lock your social apps.
 That was my first step.
 After that, I went back to school to finish my bachelor’s degree, saw a counselor, started going to the gym, and made a bunch of other small positive changes in my life.